Swathi-Akki/Employee-Registration/README.md

 > It depends on the configuration of your system( Windows (32bit / 64 bit), Mac,Linux).

-2.We need to import  libraries using the command : pip install nameoflibrary
->Tkinter : Tkinter is the standard GUI (Graphical User Interface) library for Python.
+2.We need to import  libraries using the command : pip install nameoflibrary i.Tkinter : Tkinter is the standard GUI (Graphical User Interface) library for Python.

->Pillow(PIL) :The Python Imaging Library adds image processing capabilities to your Python interpreter.
+ii.Pillow(PIL) :The Python Imaging Library adds image processing capabilities to your Python interpreter.

->Xlrd :xlrd is a library for reading data and formatting information from Excel files in the historical .xls format.
+iii.Xlrd :xlrd is a library for reading data and formatting information from Excel files in the historical .xls format.

->Openpyxl :Openpyxl is a Python library to read/write Excel 2010 xlsx/xlsm/xltx/xltm files.
+iv.Openpyxl :Openpyxl is a Python library to read/write Excel 2010 xlsx/xlsm/xltx/xltm files.

->Pathlib: pathlib offers a set of classes to handle filesystem paths.
+v.Pathlib: pathlib offers a set of classes to handle filesystem paths.

 Above  all libraries need to install in your terminal using (pip install nameoflibrary), run the code in terminal using this command - python filename.py